ASKurz/Statistical_Rethinking_with_brms_ggplot2_and_the_tidyverse/Ch._11_Monsters_and_Mixtures.md

 library(brms)
 ```

 I’m not going to go into great detail explaining the ins and outs of making custom distributions for `brm()`.
-Bürkner's still working on the vignette, himself.
+You've got Bürkner's vignette.
 For our purposes, we need two preparatory steps.
 First, we need to use the `custom_family()` function to define the name and parameters of the beta-binomial distribution for use in `brm()`.
 Second, we have to define some relevant Stan functions.

 ```r